 - Consultation on the interest of public procurers for innovation procurements of ICT based solutions for Horizon 2020 work programme 2018-2020: The summary of the findings from public procurers that responded to this public consultation between mid February and mid October 2016 can be found here.

 - European Assistance on Innovation Procurement: DG CONNECT has appointed experts to provide local assistance on PCP and PPI (incl. legal assistance) to public procurers that intend to start concrete PCP and PPI procurements for ICT based solutions across all EU Member States.
 More info here.

 - The European Research Area and Innovation Committee (ERAC) of the European Council adopted June 2015 an opinion on innovation procurement that recommends EU Member States to: 1.
 Create a strategic framework for innovation procurement, together with a clear action plan; 2.
 Raise public buyers’ awareness and set up a coordinating service offering support for procurers; 3.
 Develop and provide financial incentives for undertaking innovation procurement; 4.Set up innovation procurement targets with monitoring systems on European and national level

 - New 2014 EU State aid framework on R&D&I (Research, Development and Innovation): reassures procurers that PCP and follow-up PPI procurements to deploy commercial volumes of innovative solutions do not involve State aid, when the PCP is implemented in line with the 2007 PCP communication and the PPI is implemented as a separate open procurement procedure as provided for in the EU public procurement directives (see new section 2.3).
-Procedures that combine the procurement of R&D with follow-up deployment of commercial volumes of products (long term innovation partnerships with vendors) are considered not to involve State aid in the exceptional case of unique/specialised products.
+For procedures that combine the procurement of R&D with follow-up deployment of commercial volumes of products (long term innovation partnerships with vendors) the presumption that there is no State aid involved only holds in the exceptional case of unique/specialised products.
 More info on differences between the use of two separate but complementary PCP and PPI procurements compared to such long term innovation partnerships with vendors can be found in FAQ 20.